Danisc4rp4/arch-linux/README.md

 Create the partitions

-Since we now want to introduce encryption, the best way is to include Swap and root as logical (using LVM) into p2, so that we can encrypt p2 and use a single decryption.
+Since we now want to introduce encryption, the best way is to include Swap and root as logical (using LVM, type 44) into p2, so that we can encrypt p2 and use a single decryption.
 The first sector must start with your disk sector size to avoid disallignment (mine is 4096).
 ```
 fdisk /dev/nvme0n1
   g